nhayward/revpit/user/pages/08.faq/default.md

 **If you’re being harassed:**

-Please contact the #RevPit board via email at reviseresub@gmail.com, message the mods on the subreddit (if taking place on out subreddit), or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
+Please contact the #RevPit board via email at reviseresub@gmail.com or message one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
 You may also report concerns anonymously through our [confidential reporting form available here](https://forms.gle/z3T8uGhmRicfP7nA6?target=_blank).
 If you believe your safety is threatened, please contact your local authorities immediately.

 We want to see all writers succeed and will continue to strive to provide a space where writers can grow together.